IngmarBitter/defenders/md/Salvation/Baptism.Catholic.md

 !!!
     John also was baptizing in Aenon toward Salim, because much water was there.
 And people came and were baptized.
     - John 3:23

 !!!
     36 ​As they went on their way, they came to some water.
-And the eunuch said, “Look, here is water.
-What hinders me from being baptized?”   ​37 Philip said, “If you believe with all your heart, you may.”
-He answered, “I believe that Jesus Christ is the Son of God.”
+And the eunuch said, "Look, here is water.
+What hinders me from being baptized?"   ​37 Philip said, "If you believe with all your heart, you may."
+He answered, "I believe that Jesus Christ is the Son of God."
 38 ​And he commanded the chariot to halt.
 Then both Philip and the eunuch went down into the water, and he baptized him.
     - Acts 8:36-38

 **Humble Submission and Personal Encounter:** Baptism is a humbled surrender to God’s saving action and a transformative encounter with Christ that confers the grace it signifies.
 Immersion can deepen the sign; valid alternative forms still convey the same sacramental reality.